Charles1A/Charles1A.github.io/index.md

 Historic number of orders is not strongly correlated with number of days active.

-Full remarks and interpretation are available in the code notebook: [E-mail Marketing Data Analysis](Demos/E-mail Marketing Data Analysis.ipynb)
+Full remarks and interpretation are available in the code notebook: [E-mail Marketing Data Analysis Notebook](Demos/E-mail Marketing Data Analysis v1.1.ipynb)

 [^1]: The client's data have been altered to maintain confidentiality.